-- the account value when you die or
+- The account value when you die or

-Another feature of some annuities is a guaranteed death benefit, which ensures that your beneficiaries receive the full account value (including any interest you’ve earned) should you die before you begin receiving annuity income payments.
+Another feature of some annuities is a guaranteed death benefit, which ensures that your beneficiaries receive the total account value (including any interest you’ve earned) should you die before you begin receiving annuity income payments.

 Annuities At A Glance